Abhinendra2016/BlockShare/README.md

 **Repository Link:** [https://github.com/Abhinendra2016/BLOCKSHARE-3.0](https://github.com/Abhinendra2016/BLOCKSHARE-3.0)

+# Contributors

+We want to express our gratitude to the following individuals who have contributed to the success of Bloch Share in various ways:

+# Project Contributors

+We extend our sincere appreciation to the following individuals who have contributed significantly to the development and success of Bloch Share:

+- **Abhinendra Pratap SINGH**
+  - Full-stack developer: Led the implementation of both front-end and back-end components, and managed the deployment phase.

+- **Monica Chand (Phase 1)**
+  - Frontend Developer: Contributed to the development of the initial single-page frontend.

+- **Subhag Prabhune**
+  - UI/UX Designer: Brought creativity and expertise to enhance the user interface and experience.

+- **Krupansh Desai**
+  - Web3Storage Researcher: Conducted in-depth research and contributed insights for the integration of Web3Storage.

+Thank you to each of these contributors for their valuable and dedicated efforts in making Bloch Share a success!

+Thank you to all our contributors for their involvement and support!

 ## How to Use
 Follow these steps to set up and run the Bloch Share project on your local machine: